How To Save Money On Amtrak Tickets

 Another Way Two Passengers Can Save Money

-If you want a little more room and are considering a bedroom, sometimes booking two roomettes can be cheaper than one bedroom.
-You need to call Amtrak or go to a staffed station to see if you can get the rooms across from each other or at least near each other if you do this option.
+If you want a little more room and are considering booking two roomettes, it can sometimes be cheaper than booking a single bedroom.
+You will need to contact Amtrak or visit a staffed station to determine if you can secure rooms adjacent to each other, or at least near each other, if you choose this option.

 This tip could also work in reverse, meaning that one bedroom could come in cheaper than two roomettes.

-While the bedroom has more room for luggage and whatnot, two roomettes give each person more personal space.
-This way, no one has to climb in an upper bunk.
-Plus, if you get them across from each other, you can go back and forth for the best views.
+While the bedroom has more room for luggage and other items, two roomettes provide each person with more personal space.
+This way, no one has to climb into an upper bunk.
+Additionally, if you position them side by side, you can move back and forth for the best views.

 3) Save money on Amtrak: with Amtrak Share Fare

-Amtrak Share Fares are discounts that save up to 60% off tickets for eight passengers traveling together on the same reservation, but there are deals for three or more.
+Amtrak Share Fares are discounts that save up to 60% off tickets for groups of eight passengers traveling together on the same reservation.
+Additionally, deals are available for groups of three or more.
 Here’s how the deal works:

 Share Fares are available on coach seats for most Amtrak routes, including the Northeast Regional, Empire Builder, Auto Train, Downeaster, Palmetto, and California Zephyr.
 The offer is also available in Acela Business Class.